 Yes, of course, parents should teach children not to touch unfamiliar plants, especially any that are spiny, thorny, toothed or bristly.
 But what about plants that touch kids?
 Over time, the puyas have become crowded and some, seeking light, have grown horizontally.
-Here’s one that had to be cut back from the pathway.
-Doing so has destroyed the plant’s symmetry and bloom potential.
+One had to be cut back from the pathway.
+Doing so destroyed the plant’s symmetry and bloom potential.

 I also wonder if the area that this silver grouping occupies—north-facing, close to the building and beneath its wavy eaves—is sunny enough for puyas to bloom.
 After all, that’s what they’re known for: eye-catching, truly-blue flowers.

 There do exist large, statuesque agaves that are not especially treacherous and don’t pup like feral dogs.
-Two that would have worked well here (if it were possible to source them in quantity) are Agave guiengola and Agave ovatifolia.
-But using better-behaved agaves is just one alternative.
+Two that would have worked well here (had it been possible to source them in quantity) are Agave guiengola and Agave ovatifolia.
+But using better-behaved agaves is only one alternative.
 Also from the Southwest US and Mexico are low-maintenance, low-water succulents such as yuccas, dasylirions and hesperaloes.
 They’re dynamic planted in multiples and don’t bloom-then-die like agaves do.

 If I were to give the Newport Beach Civic Center’s succulent garden a letter grade, it would be a C+.
 I’d like to give it higher, but online info indicates that numerous large and expensive specimens (like Aloe thraskii, a tree succulent) that had been planted early-on, died.
 Perhaps they couldn’t tolerate being transplanted or were sited incorrectly.
 Regardless, my sad conclusion is that inadequate horticultural research prior to the installation of this grand succulent garden wasted time, taxpayers’ money and potentially terrific plants.